peteroupc/peteroupc.github.io/bernsupp.md

 These randomized upper and lower bounds come from two sequences of polynomials: one approaches the function _f_(_&lambda;_) from above, the other from below, where _f_ is a continuous function that maps the interval (0, 1) to (0, 1).
 (These two sequences form a so-called _approximation scheme_ for _f_.)
 One requirement for these algorithms to work correctly is called the _consistency requirement_:

-- For each sequence, the difference between one polynomial and the previous one must have non-negative Bernstein coefficients (once the latter polynomial is elevated to the same degree as the other).
+_The difference&mdash;_

+- _between the degree-(n&minus;1) upper polynomial and the degree-n upper polynomial, and_
+- _between the degree-n lower polynomial and the degree-(n&minus;1) lower polynomial,_

+_must have non-negative coefficients, once the polynomials are elevated to degree n and rewritten in Bernstein form._

-The consistency requirement ensures that the polynomials approach the target function without crossing each other.
+The consistency requirement ensures that the upper polynomials "decrease" and the lower polynomials "increase".
 Unfortunately, the reverse is not true in general; even if the upper polynomials "decrease" and the lower polynomials "increase" to _f_, this does not mean that the scheme will ensure consistency.
 Examples of this fact are shown in the section "[**Schemes That Don't Work**](#Schemes_That_Don_t_Work)" later in this document.

 <a id=Approximation_Schemes></a>
 ### Approximation Schemes